 This simply means there is a problem in the line of code 284 inside the functions.php file which is caused by a syntax error.
 To fix this problem you should simply open this file and check the line of code.
 You can alternatively fresh the copy of the function.php file with a fresh copy if you had backed up your WordPress theme.
 The overall solution to this problem is to always create a child theme to carry out all the changes on the child theme to avoid modifying the parent’s function.php file.

 Broken WordPress Themes

-There are some WordPress themes that are incomplete and they have some missing files.
+Some WordPress themes are incomplete and they have some missing files.
 When you install and activate this kind of theme, you will encounter a white screen of death.
-To solve this you should log in into your dashboard and activate the default WordPress theme.
+To solve this you should log in to your dashboard and activate the default WordPress theme.
 In case you are not able to access the dashboard, use the FTP or Cpanel to delete the theme.
 WordPress will automatically revert to the default WordPress theme when you delete the theme causing this error.
 The overall solution for this problem is to ensure you install themes from reputable authors and scrutinize each theme before you can decide to use it on your site.

 New Network Site in WordPress